oddforms-design/AudioRoo/README.md

 <h1>AudioRoo Support</h1>

 <p>AudioRoo is a (currently) closed-source FFMPEG-powered audio converter for macOS.
-This repository is used for issue tracking and discussions only.</p>
+This repository is used for issue tracking, discussions and potentially a wiki in the future.</p>

 <h2>Before Opening an Issue</h2>